romshark/webwire-go/README.md

 <br>

 <!-- CONTENT -->
-WebWire is a high-level asynchronous duplex messaging library built on top of [WebSockets](https://developer.mozilla.org/de/docs/WebSockets) and an open source binary message protocol with builtin authentication and support for UTF8 and UTF16 encoding.
+WebWire is a high-performance transport independent asynchronous duplex messaging library and an open source binary message protocol with builtin authentication and support for UTF8 and UTF16 encoding.
-The [webwire-go](https://github.com/qbeon/webwire-go) library provides both a client and a server implementation for the Go programming language.
-An official [JavaScript client](https://github.com/qbeon/webwire-js) implementation is also available.
-WebWire provides a compact set of useful features that are not available and/or cumbersome to implement on raw WebSockets such as Request-Reply, Sessions, Thread-safety etc.
+The [webwire-go](https://github.com/qbeon/webwire-go) library provides a server implementation for the Go programming language.
 <br>

 #### Table of Contents